Home Sealing: How to Seal Your Home Exterior from Pests

 A common theme in our recent blog posts has been to avoid household pest problems by keeping them out of your home in the first place.
-One of the major tips for doing this is called home sealing for pest control.
-Or in other words, to seal cracks and holes around the exterior of your home.
+One of the major tips for doing this is called home sealing for pest control Star.
+Or, in other words, to seal cracks and holes around the exterior of your home.
 Today, we are going to take a closer look at how to do this and what materials you will need.

 Step 1: Walk Around Your Home and Identify Problem Areas